What-If-Sec/SoLa-042025-Bootcamp/README.md

 - **Practice** their skills through real-world activities and challenges.
 - **Explore** educational resources like projects and quizzes designed to reinforce practical knowledge.

-While this bootcamp is specifically geared towards **LA residents**, anyone interested in improving their cybersecurity skills can freely explore the resources in this repository.
+While this bootcamp is designed to be led by an instructor, anyone interested in improving their cybersecurity skills can freely explore the resources in this repository.

 ## Resources Available